C.J. Abrams Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in MLB.
+- The Padres pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres' 3.95 team ERA ranks 11th across all league pitching staffs.
+- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.96).

-- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (55 total, 1.1 per game).

-- The Padres will send Weathers (1-2) out for his fifth start of the season.
-He is 1-2 with a 3.42 ERA and 14 strikeouts in 23 2/3 innings pitched.
+- Snell makes the start for the Padres, his 10th of the season.
+He is 1-6 with a 5.60 ERA and 48 strikeouts through 45 2/3 innings pitched.

-- The left-hander's most recent appearance was on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while allowing three hits.
+- The left-hander last pitched on Saturday against the Boston Red Sox, when he tossed four innings, allowing six earned runs while giving up five hits.

-- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opponents are hitting .222 against him.
+- In nine games this season, the 30-year-old has put up a 5.60 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.